LuckyWinty/AjaxPlugin/README.md

 # AjaxPlugin
 This is a ajax tool which had been encapsulated using Native Javascript by myself.
 ##Introduction
-    This plugin supported two types of request,Cross domain request and Same domain request.The Same domain request only supported the request "GET" and "POST" .And the  Cross domain request only supported "GET" request of jsonp.
+    This plugin supported two types of request,Cross domain request and Same domain request.
+    The Same domain request only supported the request "GET" and "POST" .
+    And the  Cross domain request only supported "GET" request of jsonp.

 ###Tutorial
 At first,you must import this plugin to you html file.